Daily Life

 Gappers live in the Hill House, a funky historical farmhouse that’s a cross between a dormitory and a group house.
 There is a fully stocked kitchen, living room, and many bathrooms.
 Gappers stay in single, double, or triple rooms.

-The Hill House is your home: a place to relax in the communal living room, to share breakfast with friends at the beginning of a full day, to have quiet time on the weekend, and to have silly fun in the evenings.
+The Hill House is your home: a place to relax in the communal living room, share breakfast with friends at the beginning of a full day, have quiet time on the weekend, and have silly fun in the evenings.
 On Sundays, everyone pitches in for a house deep-clean.
-Structured daily chores like taking out the trash, doing kitchen laundry, and sweeping help Gappers keep the space clean and welcoming.
+Gappers are stewards of their space and structured daily chores like taking out the trash, doing kitchen laundry, and sweeping help keep the Hill House clean and welcoming.

 Weekends and Down Time